feilongfl/verilog-fl/content/00_startup/_index.md

 # Hello Verilog World

-We will tell you how to use this tool to learn Verilog HDL.
+We will tell you how to use this website to learn Verilog HDL.

 ## First of all